2019–20 Columbus Blue Jackets season

 The 2019–20 Columbus Blue Jackets season was the 20th season for the National Hockey League (NHL) franchise that was established on June 25, 1997.

 The season was suspended by the league officials on March 12, 2020, after several other professional and collegiate sports organizations followed suit as a result of the ongoing COVID-19 pandemic.
 On May 26, the NHL regular season was officially declared over with the remaining games being cancelled.

 The Blue Jackets advanced to the playoffs and defeated the Toronto Maple Leafs in the qualifying round, but were defeated in the first round by the Tampa Bay Lightning in five games.

+As of the 2025–26 season, this is the most recent time the Blue Jackets qualified for the playoffs.